the-vampiire/gis-devops/docs/_sources/studios/launchcart1/index.rst.txt

 After you have written your test and the corresponding code passes, run all of the tests and commit.

+A TODO is provided for you in ItemControllerTests.java, but ask yourself why does this test go in this file?

 Add Total To Cart
 =================